- Reporters Generally

 In recent years, there has been a growth in decisions of administrative boards and tribunals.
 Publication of these decisions varies from formal publication to restricted availability depending on the tribunal.
 The more frequently used series are listed below together with the law reports.

-As a common law jurisdiction, we rely on the legal principle of stare decisis ("let the decision stand") whereby a higher level court decision on a legal principle must, as a rule, be followed by lower level courts in that jurisdiction.
+As a common law jurisdiction, we rely on the legal principle of stare decisis ("let the decision stand") whereby a higher level court decision on a legal matter established a principle which must, as a rule, be followed by lower level courts in that jurisdiction.
 The term "decision" refers to the final concluding reasons of a judge on a particular case -- the arguments of counsel for the opposing sides and other trial documentation are not part of the decision.

 To ascertain whether a decision is still authoritative, two steps are always necessary.
 First, researchers must determine whether the judgment has been overturned on appeal or reversed in part -- in other words, they must verify the complete history of the case.
 Second, researchers must determine how widely and in what way the case has been considered by the courts since being handed down.
 This is known as obtaining the treatment information.
 Both of these together are known as "noting up."